markusheimerl/imitate/README.md

 # imitation
-Implementation of a learned quadcoptor controller through imitation learning
+An imitation learning implementation for quadcoptor control